Tutorial 6: Recycling

 Results

 Piecing together what is going on with multiple policies can take a little work but let's dig in.
-For this, go ahead and enable Attribute initial charge to importer just to make it easier to reason about how volumes are shifting.
+For this, go ahead and disable Attribute initial charge to importer just to make it easier to reason about how volumes are shifting in the Consumption view.
+To get a closer look, select HFC-134a under substances.

-Next, the Emissions radio button tells a more interesting story where recycling from servicing fails to keep up with demand so, eventually, BAU and the recycling scenario trend together.
-This is where the combination of policies may be effective.
+Next, the Emissions radio button tells an interesting story where recycling captures some of those emissions.
+Also, this is where the combination of policies may be effective.
 Once we add in the cap as well, the two complement each other to achieve a higher impact than either on their own.

 Conclusion